Home Investment AMD vs NVIDIA in 2026: Prospects, Risks, and Conditional Scenarios

 Forward-quarter guidance $11.2B (Q2 2026) $78B (Q1 FY2027)

-Tip: When comparing semiconductor businesses with different fiscal calendars, anchor on Data Center segment revenue rather than total revenue.
-AMD still derives roughly 44% of total Q1 2026 revenue from outside the Data Center segment ($10.3B total minus $5.8B Data Center), including Client (PC CPUs), Gaming, and Embedded — segments where NVIDIA is either absent or much smaller.
+Tip: When comparing semiconductor businesses with different fiscal calendars, Data Center segment revenue is a more reliable anchor than total revenue.
+AMD continues to derive approximately 44 percent of its total Q1 2026 revenue from outside the Data Center segment ($10.3 billion total minus $5.8 billion in Data Center revenue), including the Client (PC CPU), Gaming, and Embedded segments, in which NVIDIA is either absent or substantially smaller.

-Product roadmaps and the AI accelerator race
+Product Roadmaps and the AI Accelerator Race

 Data as of 2026-05-17.
 Sources: NVIDIA newsroom, AMD press releases.